Rithikmurali-hub/ML--Weather-Prediction/README.md

 # Implementation of Random Forest Algorithm for Weather Prediction
 ## AIM:
-To write a program to predict the weather using random forest algorithm.
+To write a program to predict daily temperature , PM2.5 pollution level and Energy based on environmental sensor data using Random Forest Algorithm.

 ## Problem Statement and Dataset